kernelwernel/VMAware/README.md

 ## CLI tool 🔧
 This project also provides a tiny, but handy CLI tool utilising the full potential of what the library can do.
+Also, running the CLI as root would give better results.

 <img src="assets/image.png" width="500" title="cli">